TritonDataCenter/rfd/rfd/0067/README.md

 "3WGMXQ1".
-"Move" is quoted because, *new* instances are created and the old instances destroyed, as opposed to existing "VM migration" scripts which move a VM dataset and maintain VM UUID, nics, etc. See the [Why new zones instead of migrating same UUID?](#why-new-zones-instead-of-migrating-same-UUID) section in the appendix.
+"Move" is quoted because, *new* instances are created and the old instances destroyed, as opposed to existing "VM migration" scripts which move a VM dataset and maintain VM UUID, nics, etc. See the [Why new zones instead of migrating same UUID?](#why-new-zones-instead-of-migrating-same-uuid) section in the appendix.

 Note that service migration will avoid having multiple instances of the same